JohnnyIrvin/python-template/README.md

 # License

-This project is licensed under the MIT license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # Contribution